cathyholloway/improbable-professor/content/_index.md

 ---
 title: "Improbable professor"
 subtitle: "Home of Disorganised Leadership"
 description: "A personal site of Prof Cathy Holloway.
 I am a neurodivergent academic with a few mental health challenges.
-Learning to lead within the highly competitive, and often highly ordered world of academia has been challenging.
-It's nearly broken me.
-I want others to have an easier ride, to learn to trust their disroganised instincts and to help more improbable professors thrive within the world I love."
+I am also a co-founder & Academic Director of Global Disability Innovation Hub.
+I am happiest when growing ideas, people and impact."
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/yogi_cathy1.jpeg